-Forest Fire Supervisors with little to no experience tend to make between $41790 and $55400 while the more experienced ones make over $92930 per year.
+Forest Fire Fighting Supervisors with little to no experience tend to make between $42320 and $57940 while the more experienced ones can earn over $98970 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Forest Fire Supervisor is to move to a higher paying state like NJ.
-Right now, the highest paying states for Forest Fire Supervisors are NJ, CA, NY, IL and WA.
+One of the easiest ways to increase your salary as a Forest Fire Fighting and Prevention Supervisor is to move to a higher paying state like CA. Right now, the highest paying states for Forest Fire Fighting Supervisors are CA, NJ, NY, WA and NV.

-3 other factors that can increase your salary as A Forest Fire Supervisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Forest Fire Fighting and Prevention Supervisor is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Forest Fire Supervisors what degree they had when they got the job and most of them said they had a Associates degree followed by High School Diploma.
+We asked other Forest Fire Fighting Supervisors what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a High School Diploma.